Billy Hughes: Paris Peace Conference

 When the proposal failed, Hughes reported in the Australian parliament:The White Australia is yours.
 You may do with it what you please, but at any rate, the soldiers have achieved the victory and my colleagues and I have brought that great principle back to you from the conference, as safe as it was on the day when it was first adopted.

 Japan was notably offended by Hughes's position on the issue.
 Like Jan Smuts of South Africa, Hughes was concerned by the rise of Japan.
 Within months of the declaration of the European War in 1914, Japan, Australia and New Zealand had seized all German territorial possessions in the Pacific.
 Though Japan had occupied German possessions with the blessing of the British, Hughes felt alarm at this turn of events.

 With reference to Hughes's actions at the Peace Conference, the historian Ernest Scott said that although Hughes failed to secure sovereignty over the conquered German islands or relief for Australia's war debts, "both he and his countrymen found satisfaction with his achievements.
 By characteristic methods he had gained single-handed at least the points that were vital to his nation's existence".
 Joan Beaumont said Hughes became "something of a folk hero in later Australian historiography for his assertiveness at the Paris peace conference".

 Seth Tillman described him as "a noisesome demagogue", the "bete noir [sic] of Anglo-American relations".
-Unlike Smuts, Hughes totally opposed the concept of the League of Nations, as in it he saw the flawed idealism of "collective security".
+Unlike Smuts, Hughes opposed the concept of the League of Nations, as in it he saw the flawed idealism of "collective security".
 He declared in June 1919 that Australia would rely on the League "but we shall keep our powder dry".

+On returning home from the conference, he was greeted with a welcome "unsurpassed in the history of Australia" which historian Ann Moyal says was the highpoint of his career.

 1920–1923

 Hughes demanded that Australia have independent representation within the newly-formed League of Nations.
 Despite the rejection of his conscription policy, Hughes retained popularity with Australian voters and, at the 1919 Australian federal election, his government was comfortably re-elected.

 After 1920, Hughes's political position declined.
-Many of the more conservative elements of his own party never trusted him because they thought he was still a socialist at heart, citing his interest in retaining government ownership of the Commonwealth Shipping Line and the Australian Wireless Company.
+Many of the more conservative elements of his own party never trusted him because they thought he was still a socialist at heart, citing his interest in retaining government ownership of the Commonwealth Line and AWA.
 However, they continued to support him for some time after the war, if only to keep Labor out of power.

-A new party, the Country Party (known since 1975 as the National Party of Australia), was formed, representing farmers who were discontented with the Nationalists' rural policies, in particular Hughes's acceptance of a much higher level of tariff protection for Australian industries, that had expanded during the war, and his support for price controls on rural produce.
-In the New Year's Day Honours of 1922, Hughes's wife Mary was appointed a Dame Grand Cross of the Order of the British Empire (GBE).
+A new party, the Country Party, was formed, representing farmers who were discontented with the Nationalists' rural policies, in particular Hughes's acceptance of a much higher level of tariff protection for Australian industries, that had expanded during the war, and his support for price controls on rural produce.
+In the 1922 New Year Honours, Hughes's wife Mary was appointed a Dame Grand Cross of the Order of the British Empire (GBE).

 At the 1921 Imperial Conference, Hughes argued unsuccessfully in favour of renewing the Anglo-Japanese Alliance.